ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 chains with CT auditors and monitors in a privacy-preserving manner.

 HTTPS clients store SCTs and certificate chains they see and later send them to originating HTTPS servers by posting them to a .well-known URL.
 This is described in {{SCTfeedback-clisrv}}.
+Note that clients send the same SCTs and chains to servers multiple times with the assumption that a potential man-in-the-middle attack eventually will cease so that an honest server will receive collected malicious SCTs and chains.

 HTTPS servers store SCTs and certificate chains received from clients and later share them with CT auditors by either posting them or making